minhlong149/shoedipus/README.md

 - Products data:
   - [`./app/data/shoes.json`](./app/data/shoes.json)
-  - If you can code a simple APIs server on NodeJS-Express/ NestJS + PostgreSQL/ MongoDB, it's a plus.
+  - If you can code a simple server on NodeJS-Express/ NestJS + PostgreSQL/ MongoDB, it's a plus.
 But it's not required.
 The APIs server should have these APIs:
       - GET `/api/v1/products`: Get all products
       - GET `/api/v1/products/:id`: Get a product by id
       - POST `/api/v1/products`: Create a new product